Jason Robinson (rugby): Rugby league

 Robinson played for England in the 1995 World Cup Final on the wing but Australia won the match and retained the Cup.

 In May 1996, Robinson played for Wigan in a special two-game, cross code challenge series against Bath, then the leading club side in English rugby union.
-Robinson scored twice in the first game, an 82-6 victory for Wigan under league rules, as well as playing in the union game, which ended 44-19 to Bath.
+Robinson scored twice in the first game, an 82–6 victory for Wigan under league rules, as well as playing in the union game, which ended 44–19 to Bath.
 Following the cross-code challenge series, a number of Wigan's players, including Robinson, elected to take advantage of the fact that rugby union had turned professional, and ended its ban on players that had played rugby league, by signing short-term contracts to play union during the Super League off-season.
 Robinson joined Bath and played 14 games for the side between September 1996 and January 1997.
 At the end of the first Super League season, Robinson was named on the wing in the 1996 Super League Dream Team.

 In the midst of the Super League war, Robinson played a one-off international for a 'Rest of the World' team in their 28–8 loss against the Australian Rugby League's Kangaroos in mid-1997.
 With his contracted move to Sydney set to take place at the conclusion of the 1997's Super League II, Robinson had had a change of heart and Wigan were able to negotiate his release from the ARL's contract so he could continue playing for his club.
 He then scored a try for Great Britain in each of the three matches against Australia in the post-season Super League Test series.

-In 1998 Robinson scored Wigan's only try in Super League's first ever Grand Final, which the Cherry & Whites won.
+In 1998, Robinson scored Wigan's only try in Super League's first ever Grand Final, which the Cherry & Whites won.
 As a result, he was awarded the Harry Sunderland Trophy as man-of-the-match.
 He was also named on the wing in the 1998 season's Super League Dream Team, and again in 1999 and 2000.

 Robinson played at fullback in the Wigan Warriors' defeat by St. Helens in the 2000 Super League Grand Final.
-Days after the match, it was announced that he had signed for the Zurich Premiership's Sale Sharks rugby union side, with Robinson citing the lack of anything left to prove in rugby league and the desire to represent England and Great Britain in the 15-man code.
+Days after the match, it was announced that he had signed for Sale Sharks rugby union club, with Robinson citing the lack of anything left to prove in rugby league and the desire to represent England and the British Lions in the 15-man code.

 Rugby union

-He made his début for Sale Sharks against Coventry in November 2000.
+He made his debut for Sale Sharks against Coventry in November 2000.
 In the 2005/6 season he became the first person to have won both the Guinness Premiership, and the Super League trophies.